 1. Good Management Practices

 As the chalkbrood fungi is transmitted via spores, good hygiene practices can limit the spread.
 For instance, it is important to ensure that work clothes are properly disinfected, as are smokers and tools and other equipment used to work hives.
 This limits the spread of the spores from one colony to another through contaminated tools and equipment.

 It has been observed that any activity that results in stressing a colony, makes it more susceptible to an attack by this fungus.
 As such, management practices that reduce the stress on hives also reduce the number of chalkbrood spores.
-Beekeepers are advised to maintain strong healthy colonies as this has been demonstrated to reduce the severity of chalkbrood disease on a colony.
+I advise beekeepers to maintain strong healthy colonies as this has been demonstrated to reduce the severity of chalkbrood disease in a colony.
 Such management practices include: